 If you own a hybrid vehicle, maintaining the vehicle battery should always be a priority.
 Hybrid vehicles depend on electricity powered by the battery to run so it’s vital that the battery is in top condition.

 Cold weather can affect the battery charge so make sure you pay particular attention to the battery throughout the autumn & winter.
 Hybrid batteries always perform better when they’re warm so ensuring your vehicle is warmed up sufficiently before you head out is advisable, especially in cold weather.
 The good news is that Hybrid batteries are designed to last longer than standard car batteries, so you should get plenty of use out of it before it needs replacing.

 As a hybrid engine is partially driven by petrol or diesel, it’s important that you keep an eye on the engine oil level.
 However, engine wear is likely to be slower than a conventional vehicle as the engine runs of both electricity and fuel.

 Servicing a Hybrid Vehicle

 If you own a hybrid vehicle, you’ll need to adhere to a regular servicing schedule as you would with any vehicle.

 As with conventional vehicles, the level of service you choose for your hybrid depends on how long it’s been since your vehicle was last serviced and how many miles you have done since then.
 We generally recommend a full service every 12000 miles or 12 months.
 Drivers who carry out high mileage may also be advised to have an interim service every 6 months (between full services).
-If you’re unsure about which hybrid service to book then please ask a member of the team and we’ll advise based on your vehicle recommendations, individual usage and mileage.
+If you’re unsure about which hybrid service to book then a member of the team will be able to advise you based on your vehicle recommendations, individual usage and mileage.
 Get in touch via our Contact Page or Call us on 0345 2997 955.